MiniZinc/libminizinc/README.txt

 For installation and compilation instructions, as well as a small start-up guide, please refer to the file INSTALL.txt.
-Full documentation is available under https://www.minizinc.org/resources.html (its development shapshot is in a separate repository github.com/MiniZinc/minizinc-doc).
+Full documentation is available under https://www.minizinc.org/resources.html (its development snapshot is in a separate repository github.com/MiniZinc/minizinc-doc).

 Changes from version 1.6
 ------------------------